This section is intended for healthcare professionals

 A white paper describing the psychological basis for Changetech’s platform for the development of behavioural change interventions can be found here.

-For a complete Lists of references for the scientific platform please see the bottom of the page.
+For a complete Lists of references for the scientific platform please see the bottom of this page.

 4. Published RCTs and studies of Mamma Mia

-Since the release of the first web-based version in 2011, a series of RCT’s and other studies have been conducted to measure and understand the effects of Mamma Mia.
+Since the release of the first web-based version in 2011, an RCT and other studies have been conducted to measure and understand the effects of Mamma Mia.

-We have also collected a big quantity of in-programme data on usefulness, likes / dislikes and free-text comments.
+We have also collected a large quantity of in-programme data on usefulness, likes/dislikes, and free-text comments.

-Based on this research and in-programme feedback, there has been many upgrades from the earliest web-based version to the existing modern mobile app.
+Based on this research and other feedback from the users, there have been many upgrades of the user interface and functionality from the early versions to the current phone app.

-Here is a selection of independent and published studies of Mamma Mia with short comments on the outcomes:
+Here is a list of independent and published studies of Mamma Mia with short comments on the outcomes:

 Published RCTs and studies by authors, study title and publication.